-1.1.2 What does it all mean?
+1.1.2What does it all mean?

 - % hello.tex Our first LaTeX example!
-The first line is a comment.
-This is because it begins with the percent symbol (%), which when LATEX sees it simply ignores the rest of the line.
+The first line is a comment. sees it simply ignores the rest of the line.
 Comments are useful for humans to annotate parts of the source file.
-For example, you could put information about the author and the date, or whatever you wish. - \documentclass{article} This line tells IATEX to use the article document class.
+For example, you could put information about the author and the date, or whatever you wish. - \documentclass{article} This line tells LATEX to use the article document class.
 A document class file defines the formatting, which in this case is a generic article format.
-The handy thing is that if you want change the appearance of your document, substitute article for another class file that exists. - \begin{document} An educated guess would tell you that this command alerts IATEX that content of the document is about to commence.
+The handy thing is that if you want change the appearance of your document, substitute article for another class file that exists. - \begin{document} An educated guess would tell you that this command alerts LAT_FX that content of the document is about to commence.
 Anything above this command are known generally to belong in the preamble. - Hello World!
 This was the only actual line containing real content the text that we wanted displayed on the page. - \end{document} Once again, this is not too difficult to understand.
 It tells LATEX that the document source is complete.

-You should also notice that each of the LATEX commands begin with a back-slash (\).
-This is LATEX's way of knowing that whenever it sees a backslash, to expect some commands.
-Comments are not classed as a command, since all they tell LATEX is to ignore the line.
+You should also notice that each of the LATEX commands begin with a back-to expect some commands.
+Comments are not classed as a command, since all they tell $\square T{FX}$ is to ignore the line.
 Comments never affect the output of the document.

-Note, if you want to use the backslash or percent symbols within your text, you need to actually issue a command to tell LaTeX to draw the desired symbols, otherwise it will expect a command or a comment!
+Note, if you want to use the backslash or percent symbols within your text, you need to actually issue a command to tell LATEX to draw the desired symbols, otherwise it will expect a command or a comment!
 The commands are: